nullpainter/sanchez/README.md

 ```
   -a, --autocrop          (Default: false) Whether to create an automatically cropped image.
 Only applicable when stitching.

-  -m, --mode              (Default: Batch) Whether source images are stitched together or rendered individually in a batch
+  -m, --mode              (Default: Batch) Whether source images are stitched together or rendered individually in a batch; valid values are stitch or batch.
 ```